-It is important to know the differences between reverse wholesaling vs. wholesaling.
-Both are profitable but come at wholesaling real estate from different angles.
+If you’re interested in wholesaling real estate properties it’s important to know the differences between reverse wholesaling and wholesaling.
+Both can be very profitable but approach wholesaling from different angles.

 Step 1: Source Properties.
 Wholesalers source properties directly from the owners using a variety of tactics, such as “bandit” signs, newspaper ads, canvassing neighborhoods, websites, mailers, etc.

-Step 2: Wholesale Purchase Agreement.
+Step 2: Sign a Wholesale Purchase Agreement With the Seller.
 Once the wholesaler finds a seller looking to get rid of their property, he or she signs a Wholesale Purchase Agreement with the seller.
 This agreement grants the wholesaler the exclusive right to find a buyer at or above a specified price within a defined time period.
 For example, “Wholesaler shall find a cash-only buyer at or above $125,000 within 30 days of the signing of this Agreement.”

 The wholesale transaction is structured so that the wholesaler makes a profit from matching the seller and buyer without the wholesaler having to put up any capital.